 Jia (b.
 1979) is an artist who lives and works in Berlin.
 She was born in Beijing in the People’s Republic of China where she studied architecture, performance and literature.
 In this interview she reflects on her development as an artist, the problems of translating artistic practice between differing cultural contexts and the intended critical […]

-Until the trip that is the point for departure for The Road Series, the artist had lived her entire life in Beijing, where, after the selection of her first installation for the Shanghai Biennale while she was an architecture student, she began to work for Ai Weiwei.
-These years coincided with the culmination of the […]
+Until the trip that is the point for departure for The Road Series, the artist had lived her entire life in Beijing, where, while she was an architecture student, her first installation was selected for the Shanghai Biennale.
+These years coincided with the culmination of the period of the birth of Contemporary Chinese Art— a […]